LADY: Linear Attention for Autonomous Driving Efficiency without Transformers: Introduction

-Most existing end-to-end methods—such as Transfuser~\cite{chitta2022transfuser}, UniAD~\cite{hu2023planning}, FusionAD~\cite{ye2023fusionad} and VAD~\cite{jiang2023vad} imitate expert drivers to generate a single “best” trajectory, as shown in Fig.~\ref{fig:overall_fig}(a).
-However, human driving behavior is inherently multi-modal: in any given scenario, multiple plausible maneuvers may exist (e.g., yield vs. overtake).
-Therefore, some researchers propose generating multi-modal trajectory candidates to better capture diverse driving behaviors, as shown in Fig.~\ref{fig:overall_fig}(a).
-VADv2~\cite{chen2024vadv2} and the Hydra-MDP series~\cite{li2024hydra,li2025hydra} introduce a large, fixed vocabulary of anchor trajectories and sample from these anchors to generate multiple feasible driving maneuvers.
-Inspired by the diffusion policy~\cite{chi2023diffusion}, DiffusionDrive~\cite{liao2024diffusiondrive} introduces the diffusion process to the field of end-to-end autonomous driving and further adopts a truncated diffusion process to mitigate mode collapse and reduce computational overhead, yielding a set of varied, high-quality multi-modal feasible candidate trajectories.
+Dominant end-to-end methods—such as UniAD~\cite{hu2023planning}, Transfuser~\cite{chitta2022transfuser}, FusionAD~\cite{ye2023fusionad}, and VAD~\cite{jiang2023vad}—typically imitate expert drivers to output a single deterministic trajectory, as shown in Fig.~\ref{fig:overall_fig}(a).
+However, human driving behavior is inherently multi-modal: in any given scenario, multiple plausible maneuvers may exist (e.g., yielding vs. overtaking).
+To address this, recent approaches have shifted towards generating multi-modal trajectory candidates to capture diverse driving intentions, as shown in Fig.~\ref{fig:overall_fig}(a).
+For instance, VADv2~\cite{chen2024vadv2} and the Hydra-MDP series~\cite{li2024hydra,li2025hydra} sample from a large, fixed vocabulary of anchor trajectories to generate multiple feasible driving maneuvers.
+Inspired by the diffusion policy~\cite{chi2023diffusion}, DiffusionDrive~\cite{liao2025diffusiondrive} introduces a truncated diffusion process to end-to-end driving, mitigating mode collapse and reducing computational overhead while yielding diverse, high-quality candidates.
+Despite these advances, most existing works rely heavily on Transformer architectures for both feature fusion and cross-attention.
+This imposes a significant computational burden, limiting their deployment in real-time, resource-constrained applications.